waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Untested Mechanics & Testing Plan:
 *   **TALL_GRASS:** Appears fully traversable, but needs confirmation from all directions. *Plan: Walk into a patch from all 4 sides.*
-*   **LEDGE_HOP_LEFT/RIGHT:** Hypothesis: Allows one-way travel over the ledge. *Plan: Find an appropriate ledge and test movement from all four directions.*
+*   **LEDGE_HOP_LEFT/RIGHT:** Hypothesis: Allows one-way travel over the ledge.
+I have observed being unable to move onto these from the wrong direction. *Plan: Find an appropriate ledge and test movement from all four directions to confirm.*
 *   **VOID:** Appears impassable. *Plan: Attempt to walk into it from an adjacent tile to confirm.*